 This way there is a clear separation of concerns.

 You can find the secrets themselves at https://github.com/codefresh-contrib/gitops-secrets-sample-app/tree/main/never-commit-to-git/unsealed_secrets.
 There are encoded with base64 so they are NOT safe to commit in Git.

-Note that for demonstration reasons the Git repository contains raw secrets so that you can encrypt them yourself.
-In a production application the Git repository must only contain sealed/encrypted secrets
+Note that for demonstration purposes, the Git repository contains raw secrets so that you can encrypt them yourself.
+In a production application, the Git repository must only contain sealed/encrypted secrets.

 Preparing the secrets

 The critical point of this application is to encrypt all the secrets and place them in Git.
-By default, the sealed secrets controller will encrypt a secret according to a specific namespace (this behavior is configurable) so you need to decide in advance what namespace wil host the application.
+By default, the sealed secrets controller encrypts a secret according to a specific namespace (this behavior is configurable), so you need to decide in advance which namespace wil host the application.

 Then encrypt all secrets as below: